Agriculture in Connecticut: 18th century

-During the 100-year period spanning 1670 to 1759, the median Connecticut farm's livestock holdings had three horses, 13 cattle, 16 sheep and seven pigs, according to an analysis of probate records.
+Probate records show that during the 100-year period spanning 1670 to 1759, the median Connecticut farm's livestock holdings consisted of three horses, 13 cattle, 16 sheep and seven pigs.

 Irish settlers introduced potatoes in Connecticut in 1720, but colonial farmers would be slow to adopt the crop.
 Connecticut onion farmers had ample success exporting, both to neighboring colonies like New York as well as the Caribbean, with southwest Connecticut becoming a center of the industry.
 Farmers in some parts of Connecticut made maple syrup and sugar, and pressed apple cider including fermented varieties.

 As Connecticut's maritime industry grew from trade and fisheries, demand grew for good quality hemp for the manufacture of cordage.
 In 1740, families were ordered to sow at least a handful of hempseed in an effort to boost stocks over coming years.

 In 1734, Connecticut legislators created incentives for the development of a cottage silk industry, during a run-up in prices; by 1750, horticulturist Nathaniel Aspinwall was planting mulberry trees to support silkworms.
 Ezra Stiles, president of Yale College from 1778 to 1795, further promoted the planting of mulberry trees, creating a homegrown silk industry that lasted until the middle of the 19th century when blight destroyed mulberry plantations.

 In 1750, Reverend Jared Elliot published what is thought to be the first advice book by a British colonist in North America on farming and husbandry, Essays Upon Field-Husbandry in New-England, as it is or may be Ordered.
 Among other items, the text addressed drainage, fertilizer, better plowing techniques and the advantages of smaller farms.

 In the livestock trade in the latter half of the 18th century, pork continued to be produced in sufficient quantities for export, but Connecticut also increased its sheep herds to the point where it produced twice as many as the next two colonies combined, with wool deemed better than other colonies though still not on par with English wool.
 In 1802, General David Humphreys imported Spanish merino sheep to his farm in Derby, greatly improving the breed in Connecticut; with British wool imports cut off in the early part of the 1800s, Connecticut's sheep herd grew quickly, to 400,000 animals by 1813.
 Cattle production improved with the increased practice of sowing grass seed and the introduction of clover, beginning around 1790.